xd009642/streamer-template/README.md

 a trace-id in the first message sent over the websocket.
 I have replicated this and handled the faffy-pain of trace propagation.

+Tokio task metrics are now included for the main blocks in the streaming pipeline!

 ## Future Work

 Things like limiting based on resources, i.e. we don't want to consume all